 AMP periodically maintains cash balances in excess of the federally insured limit.
-At December 31 2017 and 2016, 19% of revenue and 17% of accounts receivable were due from two customers in each year.
+At December 31 2018 and 2017, 17% of accounts receivable were due from two customers, and 17% and 19% of revenue were due from two customers, respectively, in each year.